End of Year Sale - Up to $65K off - Ends Dec. 31st

 • Increased toxicity

-Some soils are already non-arable and some become non-arable and infertile due to human activities.
+Some soils are already non-arable, and some become non-arable and infertile due to human activities.
 Non-arable soils are not productive because the soil is lacking nutrient balance and fertility.
-Nutrient balance starts with calcium and magnesium, but includes all the soil minerals in balance to achieve maximum fertility and therefore yield in all types of soils and weather.
+Nutrient balance starts with calcium and magnesium but includes all the soil minerals in balance to achieve maximum fertility and therefore yield in all types of soils and weather.

 Soil Reclamation

-This process in combination with Land reclamation is being employed widely for the creation of national parks and wildlife sanctuaries for enhancing wilderness and forest life by a combined process called Pedogenesis.
+This process, in combination with land reclamation, is being employed widely for the creation of national parks and wildlife sanctuaries for enhancing wilderness and forest life by a combined process called pedogenesis.

 Pedogenesis, also known as soil development, soil evolution, soil formation, and soil genesis, is the process of soil formation as regulated by the effects of place, environment, and history.